Sideroads

 Some hiking sites are also supported for use with search: when creating a new hike, you can search by name and then select a result from one of the sites.
 You can also select attachments (usually track files) and URLs from other sites in the search results, which will be aggregated onto the new activity.

 The following sites are currently supported for item generation.
-Sites marked with an asterisk (*) also support search:
+Sites marked with * support search.
+Sites marked with # require a username and password provided by the user in order to function.

 Hikes: